(with Lou Reed)

 An instant heavy metal classic, this debut album - originally called Metal Up Your Ass but changed when the album distributors understandably balked at the title - started the early ‘80s explosion of thrash and speed metal bands, and it has influenced just about every seriously heavy band that has arisen since.
 After appearing on Brian Slagel's Metal Massacre compilation and then releasing the No Life 'Till Leather EP, Metallica dismissed volatile guitarist Dave Mustaine (whose subsequent band Megadeth would also go onto great things) and "stole" Kirk Hammett from Exodus (also still productive all these years later) to replace him.
-Signing on with Johnny Z's fledgling Megaforce Records, who indeed would become a mega force in the metal world (other important Megaforce acts included Anthrax and King's X, among others), Metallica's first full-length release threw together the epic-minded dual guitar delivery of bands like Judas Priest and Iron Maiden with the hyper-speed rush of bands like Motorhead and Venom, the brand new end result of which virtually entices listeners to pump their fists into the air and begin smashing things.
-The classic tracks on this landmark album are the apocalyptic epic “The Four Horsemen,” the anthemic “Seek And Destroy” (still a sing along concert favorite), and “Whiplash,” the band’s ultimate early thrash number.
-Other blazing tracks like “Hit The Lights” and “Motorbreath” attest to the band’s relentless approach, propelled by frenzied guitars and the band’s blistering rhythm section of drummer Lars Ulrich and bassist Cliff Burton (indeed, “Anesthesia - Pulling Teeth” is little more than a cool Burton bass solo).
-Elsewhere, “Phantom Lord” hurtles forward with an impressive momentum, while "No Remorse" (fittingly later the name of a seminal Motorhead compilation) is arguably the album's most ambitious track and is the one that most points the way towards the more advanced material of their next album.
-Throughout the album, the heavy guitar riffing of rhythm master James Hetfield (also the main songwriter, along with Ulrich) and primary soloist Kirk Hammett is punctuated by Hetfield’s vocals, the thin quality of which is the album’s primary weakness along with the weak production.
-Impressive though the band’s speedy assault is, a little variety also would’ve been nice, though it’s tough to find too much fault with the album overall.
-In addition to their strong musicianship, Metallica stood out because unlike most metal bands of the era they generally didn’t sing about sex or Satan (though the Dark One does make an appearance on the rather generic "Jump In The Fire").
-And though the gang succumbs to simplistic "let's rock out" posturing on tracks like "Hit The Lights," "Motorbreath," "Whiplash," and especially “Metal Militia,” this was still a standout performance from four guys in their late teens...and only a hint of what was to come.
+Signing on with Johnny Z's fledgling Megaforce Records, who indeed would become a mega force in the metal world (other important Megaforce acts included Anthrax and King's X, among others), Metallica's first full-length release threw together the epic-minded dual guitar delivery of bands like Judas Priest and Iron Maiden with the hyper-speed rush of bands like Motorhead and Venom, resulting in something brand new in the process.
+The classic tracks on this landmark release are the apocalyptic epic "The Four Horsemen," the anthemic "Seek And Destroy" (still a sing along concert favorite), and "Whiplash," the band's ultimate early thrash number.
+Other blazing tracks like "Hit The Lights" and "Motorbreath" attest to the band's relentless approach, propelled by frenzied guitars and the band's blistering rhythm section of drummer Lars Ulrich and bassist Cliff Burton (indeed, "Anesthesia - Pulling Teeth" is little more than a cool Burton bass solo).
+Elsewhere, "Phantom Lord" hurtles forward with an impressive momentum, while "No Remorse" (fittingly later the name of a seminal Motörhead compilation) is arguably the album's most ambitious track and is the one that most points the way towards the more advanced material of their next album.
+Throughout the album, the heavy guitar riffing of rhythm master James Hetfield (also the main songwriter, along with Ulrich) and primary soloist Kirk Hammett is punctuated by Hetfield's vocals, the thin quality of which is the album's primary weakness along with the weak production.
+Impressive though the band's speedy assault is, a little variety also would've been nice, though it's tough to find too much fault with the album overall.
+In addition to their strong musicianship, Metallica stood out because unlike most metal bands of the era they generally didn't sing about sex or Satan (though the Dark One does make an appearance on the rather generic "Jump In The Fire").
+And though the gang succumbs to simplistic "let's rock out" posturing on tracks like "Hit The Lights," "Motorbreath," "Whiplash," and especially "Metal Militia," this was still a standout performance from four guys in their late teens … and only a hint of what was to come.
 Note: Mustaine gets co-credits on four songs here ("The Four Horsemen," "Jump In The Fire," "Phantom Lord," and "Metal Militia"), but as previously mentioned he was kicked out of the band before the album was recorded.
 He was famously bitter about this for many years and rarely resisted an opportunity to slam his former bandmates, in part because he feels that he deserved more co-credits over the years.
 He also received co-credits on the next album's "Ride Lightning" and "The Call Of Ktulu"; the disputed songs are this album's "Seek and Destroy," "No Remorse," and "Whiplash," as well as later tracks like "Fight Fire With Fire," "For Whom The Bell Tolls", "Master Of Puppets," "Leper Messiah," and "Disposable Heroes."
 Regardless of what's true or not, clearly Mustaine was an important part of the early Metallica story, a point that should not be forgotten.

 Ride The Lightning (Elektra ‘84) Rating: A+